danielchang2001/Better-Spotify/README.md

 # Spotify Lyrics

-A simple web application that uses Spotify's API to showcase lyrics while listening.
+A web application that uses Spotify's API to showcase lyrics while listening.

 ## Showcase